awsdocs/amazon-personalize-developer-guide/doc_source/item-attribute-affinity-recipe.md

 You must have an Interactions dataset and an Items dataset to use Item\-Attribute\-Affinity\.
 Your Items dataset must have at least one column that is a non\-textual, non\-reserved metadata column\.
 You can get user segments with batch segment jobs\.
 For more information, see [Getting batch recommendations and user segments](recommendations-batch.md)\.

  After you create a solution version, make sure you keep your solution version and data up to date\.
 With Item\-Attribute\-Affinity, you must manually create a new solution version \(retrain the model\) to reflect updates to your catalog and update the model with your user’s most recent behavior\.
+Then you must update any campaign using the solution version\.
 For more information, see [Maintaining recommendation relevance](maintaining-relevance.md)\.
 To get a user segment for an item attribute, the item attribute must have been present when you created the solution version\.

 The Item\-Attribute\-Affinity recipe has the following properties:
 +  **Name** – `aws-item-attribute-affinity`